 My friends say that I am a great cook (I guess it is a gift inherited from my mother).

-And more recently I discovered a passion for capturing unique and wild moments with my camera.
+And in the past years I discovered a passion for capturing unique and wild moments with my camera.

 I consider myself a calm, hard-working, organised, collaborative, pragmatic, energic, positive and genuine person.